EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ### Hyperparameter tuning

 Fine-tune *criterion*, *max_depth*, *min_samples_split*, and *min_samples_leaf*.
 Utilize `StratifiedKFold` for cross-validation with 5 folds.
-This totals to 72 candidate models and 360 fits after accounting for cross-validation.
+Perform **grid search** on 72 candidate models and 360 fits after accounting for cross-validation.
 Note that the range of hyperparameter value shown here are the results of slowly narrowing the range based on several rounds of grid search.

 ``` python
 # Define model and parameters